iterative/dvc.org/static/docs/get-started/compare-experiments.md

     $ git commit .gitignore matrix.pkl.dvc -m "change featurization stage"
 ```

-DVC will aks for confirmation to overwrite the stage.
+DVC will ask for confirmation to overwrite the stage.
 Type `yes` and proceed.

 </details>